semprunl/interview/weather.md

     - The number of observations from each observatory.

     - The total distance travelled.

- 3. Persist all the data in a Postgres DB.
+    - Persist all the data in a Postgres or H2 DB.

+  3. Create a program which can display past information stored in the database - given a time range:

+    - The minimum temperature.

+    - The maximum temperature.

+    - The mean temperature.

+    - The number of observations from each observatory.

+    - The total distance travelled.

+#### Notes

+* Please use docker and send us a link to the public repo (Github, Gitlab, etc) - we love to read all your commits :)